Mambo-Token/Solidcoins/China.md

 ## $China is a solidcoin on Kaspa KRC-20

 ## Price of $China:
-The sales price of $China solidcoin is orientated at the 200 daily ma (moving average) of Yuan to USD.
+The sales price of $China solidcoin is orientated at the 200 daily ma (moving average) of Yuan to USD
+in Kas of the 21dma USD/Kas price.

+Okt 14, 2025:  1 $China = 1 CNY/USD 200dma = 0.1392 USD/ 0.07146 kas 21dma = 1.9479 $Kas (or 0.1182 USD current)
 Sep 25, 2025:  1 $China = 1 CNY/USD 200dma = 0.1390 USD/ 0.08228 kas 21dma = 1.6893 $Kas (or 0.1291 USD current)
 Sep 17, 2025:  1 $China = 1 CNY/USD 200dma = 0.1389 USD/ 0.08521 kas 21dma = 1.6300 $Kas (or 0.1407 USD current)
 Sep 07, 2025:  1 $China = 1 CNY/USD 200dma = 0.1388 USD/ 0.08460 kas 21dma = 1.6406 $Kas (or 0.1281 USD current)